Good to know

 18. Bad weather equipment

-Each participant must carry rainwear and warm clothing.
-The organizer will randomly check this before the start.
+All participants must carry rainwear and warm clothing.
+The organiser is entitled to check this before the start and to carry out spot checks during the event.

 19. Important rules

-Defects must generally be repaired by each participant next to the track.
-Changing lanes is not allowed during the finish sprint.
+Any mechanical faults must be repaired at the side of the route.
+Changing lanes is not permitted during the final sprint.

 20. Marshals, time penalties, disqualifications